|

 What You’ll Need

 Of course, the most important thing you’ll need is the original aloe vera plant.
-The pups should be at least 3 inches tall before you attempt to transplant them.
+The new pups should be at least 3 inches tall before you attempt to transplant them.

 Replanting Aloe Vera